1. Home/

 35 million euros or

 7 percent of global annual revenue.
-Organizations that proactively implement AI security not only avoid sanctions, but also accelerate the market launch of new AI applications, because compliance requirements are met from the outset.An often underestimated factor is the acceleration of AI adoption.
+Organizations that proactively implement AI security not only avoid sanctions but also accelerate the market introduction of new AI applications, because compliance requirements are met from the outset.An often underestimated factor is the acceleration of AI adoption.
 Many organizations slow down promising AI projects because unresolved security questions remain.
 An established AI security framework gives management the confidence to approve AI initiatives more quickly — the resulting business value far exceeds the security investment.At Advisori, we recommend a phased approach: begin with a focused assessment of your most critical AI systems, implement the most urgent measures, and simultaneously build a sustainable AI security framework.
-This distributes costs sensibly, and protection grows in line with your AI deployment.
+This distributes costs sensibly, and protection grows alongside your AI deployment.

 How do you protect machine learning models against adversarial attacks and model poisoning?